MennaAbdallah/JAVA-Project-XO-Game--IOT/README.md

 - xo is a game developed by students at ITI Intake 40 - IOT - Open Source Track.
 - It's part of evalution process at Java applications course.

-## Deployment
+## Development
-We deployed this game using JavaFX and RMI
+We develop this game using JavaFX and RMI

 ## Lure